aritrabasu104/ecommerce-challenge/README.md

-# Spring Boot "Microservice" Project - number generator
+# Spring Boot "Microservice" Project - ecommerce api

-This is a sample Java / Spring Boot application with NIO file operations, Spring Caching,Exception Handling, Junit Test cases and Swagger.
+This is a sample Java / Spring Boot application Spring Caching,Exception Handling and Swagger.
 The api details can be found in http://localhost:8080/swagger-ui.html
+Extra code/api present for testing setup

+functinality:

+1. seller can post product with details
+2. User can add product to users cart
+3. User can checkout
+4. User can search product
 ## How to Run

 This application is packaged as a war which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the ```java -jar``` command.